-A pickup truck, also known as a pickup or ute (in Australia and New Zealand), and bakkie (in South Africa), is a light to medium-duty truck characterized by an enclosed cabin and an open cargo bed at the rear.
-The cargo bed is typically surrounded by three low walls and lacks a roof, providing a versatile space for hauling various goods.
-These trucks are commonly used for both personal and commercial purposes due to their utility and adaptability.
+A pickup truck, also known as a pickup or ute (in Australia and New Zealand), and bakkie (in South Africa), is a light to medium-duty truck characterized by its enclosed cabin and an open cargo bed at the rear, bordered by three low walls without a roof.
+The name variations reflect regional differences in terminology for this type of utility vehicle.

-In 1902, Max and Morris Grabowsky founded the Rapid Motor Vehicle Company in Pontiac, Michigan, to build one-ton carrying capacity trucks.
+In 1902, Max and Morris Grabowsky founded the Rapid Motor Vehicle Company, building one-ton trucks in Pontiac, Michigan.

-In 1913, the Galion Allsteel Body Company, an early developer of the pickup and dump truck, built and installed hauling boxes on slightly modified Ford Model T chassis.
+In 1913, the Galion Allsteel Body Company built and installed hauling boxes on slightly modified Ford Model T chassis.

-In 1917, the Galion Allsteel Body Company, an early developer of the pickup and dump truck, built and installed hauling boxes on slightly modified Ford Model TT chassis.
+From 1917, the Galion Allsteel Body Company built and installed hauling boxes on Ford Model TT chassis.

-In 1924, Dodge introduced a 3/4-ton pickup with a cab and body constructed entirely of wood.
+In 1924, Dodge introduced a 3/4-ton pickup with a full wood cab and body.

-In 1925, Ford introduced a steel-bodied half-ton pickup based on the Model T, featuring an adjustable tailgate and heavy-duty rear springs, and was billed as the "Ford Model T Runabout with Pickup Body," selling for US$281 with 34,000 units built.
+In 1925, Ford introduced a steel-bodied half-ton based on the Model T, featuring an adjustable tailgate and heavy-duty rear springs, known as the "Ford Model T Runabout with Pickup Body" selling for US$281.

-In 1931, General Motors introduced light-duty pickups for both GMC and Chevrolet targeted at private ownership, based on the Chevrolet Master.
+In 1931, General Motors introduced light-duty pickups for GMC and Chevrolet, based on the Chevrolet Master.

 In 1932, the Ford Australian division produced the first Australian "ute".

-In 1936, Dodge switched to distinct, dedicated truck frames after initially producing light pickup trucks on passenger car frames.
+In 1936, Dodge switched to distinct, dedicated truck frames.

-In 1939, Dodge/Fargo launched an extensive own truck range for 1939, marketed as the "Job-Rated" trucks, which featured Art Deco styling.
+In 1939, Dodge/Fargo launched an extensive truck range marketed as the "Job-Rated" trucks, featuring Art Deco styling.

-In 1948, Ford upgraded the platform after World War II to the Ford F-Series.
+In 1948, Ford upgraded its dedicated light-duty truck platform after World War II to the Ford F-Series.

 In 1957, International Harvester made the first crew-cab truck in the United States.

-In 1961, the British Motor Corporation launched an Austin Mini Pickup version of the original 1959 Mini.
+In 1961, the British Motor Corporation launched an Austin Mini Pickup version of the original 1959 Mini in the UK.
+It was in production until 1983.

-In 1963, the US chicken tax directly curtailed the import of the Volkswagen Type 2, distorting the market in favor of US manufacturers and squeezing smaller Asian truck companies out of the American pickup market.
+In 1963, the US chicken tax curtailed the import of the Volkswagen Type 2, affecting countries seeking to bring light trucks into the United States and effectively "squeezed smaller Asian truck companies out of the American pickup market."

 In 1973, Chrysler introduced the Club Cab on its Dodge D-series pickup trucks, marking the first extended-cab truck in the United States.

-In 1973, the US government's Corporate Average Fuel Economy (CAFE) policy set higher fuel-economy requirements for cars than pickups, leading to the replacement of the station wagon by the minivan.
+In 1973, the US government's Corporate Average Fuel Economy (CAFE) policy set higher fuel-economy requirements for cars than pickups, eventually leading to the promotion of sport utility vehicles (SUVs).

 In 1978, the gas guzzler tax, which taxed fuel-inefficient cars while exempting pickup trucks, further distorted the market in favor of pickups.

-Since 1982, the Ford F-150 has been the best-selling vehicle in the United States.
+The Ford F-150 has been the best-selling vehicle in the United States since 1982.

-In 1983, production of the Austin Mini Pickup ended.
+In 1983, the Austin Mini Pickup ended its production run.

-Since 1990, consumer pickup trucks sold in the US have increased in weight by 32%.
+Consumer pickup trucks sold in the US have increased in weight by 32% since 1990.

 In 1997, the Chevrolet S-10 EV was released, but few were sold, and those were mostly to fleet operators.